james-priest/100-days-of-code-log-r4/README.md

 [![Redux](https://james-priest.github.io/udacity-nanodegree-react/assets/images/rr21-small.jpg)](https://james-priest.github.io/udacity-nanodegree-react/assets/images/rr21.jpg)

-**Progress:** Started Udacity Redux lesson for my React Nanodegree Program.
+**Progress:** Continued Udacity Redux lesson for my React Nanodegree Program.

 This was a long lesson that went into some depth.
 It covered key concepts related to Redux such as: